ceterumnet/alpaca-web/device-actions-to-client-audit.md

 **Findings:**

-- **Exposed & Used Client Functionalities:** All public methods from `FilterWheelClient` (`getFocusOffsets`, `getFilterNames`, `getPosition`, `setPosition`, `setFilterName`) are utilized by the store actions.
+- **Exposed & Used Client Functionalities:** Public methods from `FilterWheelClient` such as `getFocusOffsets`, `getFilterNames`, `getPosition`, and `setPosition` are utilized by the store actions.
 The client's `getFilterWheelState()` helper is not directly called, but the `fetchFilterWheelDetails` action achieves similar data retrieval.
-- **Note:** The `setFilterName` functionality in both the client and store action relies on a method that the client implementation itself notes as potentially speculative concerning the official Alpaca specification.
+The `setFilterName` method was removed from the client as it was non-standard.
 - **Conclusion:** The `filterWheelActions.ts` fully exposes the functionalities currently offered by `FilterWheelClient.ts`.

 ### 5. Focuser